superkabuki/SCTE35/README.md

 ## [ Quick Start ]

-* Most of the stuff in threefive all woerks the sme way.
+* Most of the stuff in threefive all works the same way.

 ### [cli tool]